Test Detail

 Frequently Asked Questions about FT3 & FT4 (Free T3 & Free T4)

-A Free T3 & Free T4 test is done to check for hyperthyroidism or hypothyroidism when you show symptoms like weight gain/loss, fatigue, dry skin, hair thinning, slow heart rate, muscle weakness, anxiety, trouble sleeping, or frequent bowel movement.
+The Free T3 & Free T4 test is done to check for hyperthyroidism or hypothyroidism when you show symptoms like weight gain/loss, fatigue, dry skin, hair thinning, slow heart rate, muscle weakness, anxiety, trouble sleeping, or frequent bowel movement.

-Yes, you can take a Free T3 & Free T4 test during pregnancy.
+Yes, you can take the Free T3 & Free T4 test during pregnancy.
 This test is usually recommended along with some other tests during pregnancy to measure the levels of thyroid hormones as their deranged levels can complicate pregnancy.

 No, fasting is not needed before taking this test.
 However, your doctor will guide you if any special preparation is required.